-We rely on Xface [24] for rendering the VA.
+We rely on Xface [28] for rendering the VA.
 Xface uses facial action parameters (FAPs) to animate the face.
+FAPs are directly tied to facial action units (AUs) in FACS [29], making them a suitable representation for emotional facial movements.
 FAPs control facial points (FPs) on the face which are based on the MPEG-4 standard.
 Most of the facial markers in the IEMOCAP corpus follow the locations of FPs in the MPEG-4 standard (Fig. 1(b)), so it is possible to linearly map the markers and FAPs.
-This mapping is achieved by mapping a neutral pose of the recording of each subject as a the reference pose.
+This mapping is achieved by mapping a neutral pose of the recording of each subject as the reference pose.
 Then, we map the range of movements for each marker to the range of movements allowed by the FAPs in Xface.
-More details about this mapping is provided by Mariooryad and Busso [25].
+More details about this mapping is provided by Mariooryad and Busso [30].
 This study uses a female character for all the subjective evaluations.